-This Convention shall enter into force after the date of receipt of the last notification in writing through diplomatic channels by which one Contracting State notifies the other that its internal legal requirements for the entry into force of this Convention have been fulfilled and shall thereupon have effect:
+2. This Convention shall enter into force on the date of receipt of the later of these notifications and shall thereupon have effect:

-(a) in Ireland:

-- (i) as respects income tax and capital gains tax, for any year of assessment beginning on or after the first day of January in the calendar year next following the year in which this Convention enters into force; - (ii) as respects corporation tax, for any financial year beginning on or after the first day of January in the calendar year next following the year in which this Convention enters into force.
+- (a) in Ireland: - (i) as respects income tax, the income levy and capital gains tax, for any year of assessment beginning on or after the first day of January of the year in which this Convention enters into force; - (ii) as respects corporation tax, for any financial year beginning on or after the first day of January of the year in which this Convention enters into force; - (b) in the United Arab Emirates: - (i) in respect of taxes withheld at source, for amounts paid or credited on or after the first day of January of the year in which this Convention enters into force; - (ii) in respect of other taxes, for taxable periods beginning on or after the first day of January of the year in which this Convention enters into force.